psychemedia/storytelling-notes/gambrinus.md

 After a short walk, they came out of the wood into a wide open field, lined with rows and rows of poles and wires and fragrant plants growing up them: hops.
 "I think this, perhaps, will cure you of your love sickness..."

-With *hops* added to the barley, and the yeast, and the water, you can make a new sort of drink... *beer*.
+With *hops* added to the barley as well as the yeast, and the water, you can make a new sort of drink... *beer*.
 The ambrosia of men, if not of the gods.

-"Just crush the barley", said the Devil, "brew it in vats, and *then* mix in the hops... and they will give it a flavour like nothing you've ever tasted.
+"Just crush the barley", said the Devil, "brew it in vats, and *then* mix in the hops... and they will give it a flavour like nothing you've ever tasted before.
 It will age and mature in the barrel.
 You can make it blonde or brown.
 And it will make you happy.
-Andd sociable.
+And sociable.
 And Flandrine, well, who needs Flandrine if you can can be in the company of beer, and the company of other beer drinkers?!
-Try some..."
+Here, try some..."

+And he did.

-So Gambrinus took a hearty swig and... his first taste.
-Bleurghhh...
+Gambrinus took a hearty swig and... his first taste.
+And *bleurghhh*...
 That's horrible...

-He tasted it again...
+The Devil gestured that he should try another taste.

 It didn't taste quite so bad this time...

 Rather than sipping it, he tried quaffing it...
-And... actually, it wasn't that bad.
-He started to relax...
+And, actually, it wasn't that bad.
+It wasn't that bad at all.
+And he started to relax.
+And to start thinking.
+And to smile to himself.

-He started thinking...

 "This - beer, do you say? — once you get a taste for it, it tastes pretty good.
-But I also have a taste, for revenge.
+But I also have a taste for something else: for *revenge*.
 The people in my home town mocked me.
-And now I want to mock them.
-I want revenge..."
+And now I want to mock them back, I want revenge..."

-The Devil smiled, and they both sat thinking...
+The Devil smiled: he liked this sort of thinking, and so together, they both came up with a plan...

 It was a Sunday, and all around them was the sound of Church bells, calling people to prayer...